-The Scheme's net assets attributable to unitholders are classified as a liability under AASB 132 "Financial Instruments: Presentation".
-As such the Scheme has no equity and no items of changes in equity at the start and end of the year.
+The Scheme's net assets attributable to unit holders are classified as a liability under AASB 132 Financial Instruments: Presentation.
+As such the Scheme has no equity and no items of changes in equity have been presented for the current or comparative year.